sassoftware/sas-container-recipes/README.md

 ### Use build.sh to Build the Images

-A script named `build.sh` is at the repository root level.
+Look for `build.sh` at the repository root level.
 After the sassoftware/sas-container-recipes project is cloned, run `build.sh` to build a set of Docker images for SAS Viya 3.4.

 The following example assumes that you are in the /$HOME/sas-container-recipes directory, a mirror repository is set up at `http://host.company.com/sas_repo`, and an addon layer, [auth-demo](addons/auth-demo/README.md), is included in the build.